weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_01_Ex1_Create_Connectors.md

 - **Custom Domain name.** Your lab hosting provider has created a custom domain name for Adatum that you will use when adding a custom domain into Microsoft 365 in a later lab exercise.
 The domain name is in the format **xxxUPNxxx.xxxCustomDomainxxx.xxx.** You must replace **xxxUPNxxx** with the UPN name provided by your lab hosting provider, and you must replace **xxxCustomDomainxxx.xxx** with the lab hosting provider's domain name.
 For example, let's assume your lab hosting provider is Fabrikam Inc. If the UPN number it assigns to your tenant is AMPVU3a and its custom domain name is Fabrikam.us, then the domain name for your new custom domain would be AMPVU3a.fabrikam.us.
 Your instructor will provide you with your lab hosting provider's UPN number and custom domain name.
 - **Network IP address.** Write down the IP Address value (this is the IP Address of your parent domain (for example, 64.64.206.13).

+    <mark>To obtain the public network IP address for the lab environment, run the following PowerShell command:</mark>
+    `Invoke-RestMethod  ipinfo.io/ip`

 ### Task 2 - Create a Custom Receive Connector